Why are off-plan sales appealing to developers and potential property buyers in Nigeria?

 Flexible payment terms with capital/rental appreciation even before handover

 This flexibility allows buyers to manage their finances and invest in real estate without a large upfront payment.
-If the buyer intends to rent out the property, purchasing off-plan can lead to higher rental yields.
+If the buyer’s intention is to rent out the property, purchasing off-plan can lead to higher rental yields.

 Since the initial purchase price is lower compared to the potential market value after completion, the rental income generated provides a better return on investment.